 Unlike LinkedIn, Facebook is not classified as a “professional social network.”
 For the most part, it’s a freely social place—a spot online where you can stay in touch with friends, family members, significant others, and other personal connections through multiple channels.
-However, just because Facebook favors the personal rather than the professional doesn’t mean that it has no impact on your reputation.
-Many employers will search for employees and potential hires on Facebook, and some Facebook pages or posts can appear on a simple Google search of your name.
+However, just because Facebook favors the personal rather than the professional doesn’t mean that it has no impact on your online reputation.
+Many employers run background checks starting with searches for employees and potential hires on Facebook, and some Facebook pages or posts can appear on a simple Google search of your name.

 As such, having a clean and “professional” Facebook profile is important, even if you don’t intend on ever using your Facebook for professional purposes.
 The major challenge here is that Facebook is vast and multifaceted.
 Unlike your LinkedIn presence, which is mostly defined by your profile page and your connections, your Facebook presence is sprawling, reaching back through years of posts, comments, photos, shares, and engagements.
 If you’re ready for a Facebook cleanup, where is the right place to start?